Aliases for RAB23 Gene

 GeneCards Summary for RAB23 Gene

 RAB23 (RAB23, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAB23 include Carpenter Syndrome and Beare-Stevenson Cutis Gyrata Syndrome.
-Among its related pathways are Hedgehog Pathway and Basal cell carcinoma.
+Among its related pathways are Basal cell carcinoma and Hedgehog Pathway.
 GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is RAB7B.
+An important paralog of this gene is RAB29.

 UniProtKB/Swiss-Prot for RAB23 Gene